dboyes99/setprint.exec/README.md

 # SETPRINT EXEC
 z/VM CMS tool for selecting print destinations by name.
+The CMS helpfile looks like this:

 # SETPRINT EXEC